freelawproject/doctor/README.md

 ----------

 This tool is designed to be connected securely from CL via a docker network called cl_net_overlay.
 But it can also be used directly by exposing port 5050.
-For more about developement of the tool see the (soon coming) DEVELOPING.md file.
+For more about development of the tool see the (soon coming) DEVELOPING.md file.